 When critics attack the network non-duplication and syndication exclusivity rules, therefore, they are ultimately criticizing the longstanding custom whereby national networks harness local affiliate stations to distribute network programming on an exclusive basis in each market.
-These voluntary agreements, however, are the result of private ordering-that is, private voluntary interactions among individual economic actors not the byproduct of FCC rules that unfairly advantage broadcasters at the expense of MVPDs.
+These voluntary agreements, These voluntary agreements, are the result of private ordering-that is, private voluntary interactions among individual economic actors that is, private voluntary interactions among individual economic actors that expense of MVPDs.
 Similar contracts involving a product supplier designating exclusive geographic zones for each of its distributors are often referred to as "intrabrand vertical agreements."
 These arrangements, which are commonplace in the nation's economy, have been the subject of extensive study in law and economics scholarship.
 In general, these agreements tend to "produce significant economic benefits by facilitating the distribution of products to consumers."
 There is no reason to believe the television marketplace works any differently.